PySimpleGUI/PySimpleGUI/docs/index.md

 #### Finalize()

 Call to force a window to go through the final stages of initialization.
 This will cause the tkinter resources to be allocated so that they can then be modified.
 This also causes your window to appear.
 If you do not want your window to appear when Finalize is called, then set the Alpha to 0 in your window's creation parameters.

-If you want to call an element's Update method or call a Graph element's drawing primitives, you ***must*** either call `Read` or `Finalize` prior to making those calls.

 #### Read(timeout=None, timeout_key='__TIMEOUT_ _ ')